PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states/states-listing.md

 6. Enabled

-It's possible to search for enabled or disabled countries by selecting either "yes" or "no" in the drop-down.
+It's possible to search for enabled or disabled states by selecting either "yes" or "no" in the drop-down.

 7. Actions